abinit/abinit/doc/tutorial/optic.md

   * In many early theoretical spectra (including the ones in [[cite:Cohen1988]]), the agreement between the theoretical and experimental band gap is artificially good.
     In straight DFT, one cannot avoid the band gap problem.
-However, it is possible to add an artificial "[[scissor]] shift", to make the theoretical band gap match the experimental one.
+However, it is possible to add an artificial "[[scissor@optic|scissor shift]]", to make the theoretical band gap match the experimental one.

   * Our theoretical spectrum presents additional deficiencies with respect to the other ones, mostly due to a still too coarse sampling of the k space (there are too many wiggles in the spectrum),